Type 1 diabetes care in Holland

 Working in Holland?

 Every one working in The Netherlands, is obligated to have a Dutch health care insurance.
 Type 1 diabetes care, including diabetes materials and insulin, is covered by this health care insurance.
 The mandatory basic health insurance costs about €120,- a month.
-There are ten different Dutch insurance companies who offer this health care insurance.
+There are many different Dutch insurance companies who offer this health care insurance.
 We have contracts with all of them.
 You will not get an invoice from us, our costs will be directly paid by your insurance companies to us.

 Studying in Holland?